openebs-archive/openebs-docs/docs/installation.md

 - (Optional) Configure Environmental Variable in OpenEBS operator YAML

-For custom installation, <a href="https://openebs.github.io/charts/1.11.0/openebs-operator-1.11.0.yaml" target="_blank">download</a> the **openebs-operator-1.11.0** file, update the above configurations using the instructions below and proceed to installation with  `kubectl` command.
+For custom installation, <a href="https://openebs.github.io/charts/openebs-operator.yaml" target="_blank">download</a> the **openebs-operator** YAML file, update the above configurations using the instructions below and proceed to installation with  `kubectl` command.